 Some special injuries of the hand have a more clinical significance than others and need prompt attention.
 Injuries to the nail bed and fingers will require a surgical repair.
 Penetrating injuries from a knife or bullet can damage multiple tissues that will need to be repaired.
 Injuries of the tendon and ligament can affect the mobility of the hand while injuries sustained from fights are more likely to get infected.

-A specialized hand doctor will be able to completely assess your case and suggest the proper treatment plan for you.
+A specialized hand Surgeon will be able to completely assess your case and suggest the proper treatment plan for you.
 Minimally invasive surgery has now become overwhelmingly popular in Singapore and practised by some of the most qualified hand surgeons.

 Surgery might become